Viewer Rating

 The film "Parrish" (1961) is an adaptation of Mildred Savage's 1960 novel.
 All major characters in the film retain the same gender as established in the original source material, with no instances of a character canonically established as one gender being portrayed as another.

-The 1961 film "Parrish" is an adaptation of Mildred Savage's 1960 novel.
-An analysis of the main characters and their portrayals indicates no instances where a character canonically established as one race in the source material was depicted as a different race in the film.
+The 1961 film "Parrish" is an adaptation of a 1960 novel.
+There is no evidence or historical record indicating that any character, canonically established as one race in the source material, was portrayed by an actor of a different race in the film.

 Combines user and critic ratings from four sources